EdJoPaTo/website-stalker-example/com/evehome/en-matter.md

  Free shipping in Germany, incl.
 VAT

  Plus shipping.
 Duties and taxes not included in shipping.
+Prices in USD

  Your choice